cmu-sei/crucible/docs/blueprint/index.md

 #### Gallery

-If enabled, Blueprint will be able to push MSEL information to the Gallery Application.
+If enabled, Blueprint will be able to push MSEL information to the Gallery application.
 For this, additional tabs will be added to the Blueprint side panel, which will be needed to be configured.

 To enable the full Gallery integration functionality the following tabs should be configured.